 In addition to coursework requirements, all graduate students must execute a research project (creative component, thesis, or dissertation) to complete their degree requirements.
 All research topics must be developed in consultation with Geography faculty, and research topic selection will, to a certain extent, guide the process of forming a research committee.
 As early as possible students should formulate ideas about research topics and begin identifying faculty members to serve as their committee chair (advisor).
-Unlike some departments, in the Department of Geography students choose their advisors and committee members, subject to departmental approval via the POS.
+Unlike some departments, in the Department of Geography students ask faculty members to serve as their advisor and on their research committee, subject to departmental approval via the Program of Study.
 In consultation with their advisors, students then identify other faculty members to serve on their research committee.
 Ph.D. students are required to select at least one member of the research committee from outside the Department of Geography.
 However, at least two committee members, and a majority of any graduate research committee, must be full-time OSU Geography faculty.
 All committee members must be members of the OSU Graduate Faculty.

-Students must convene a Plan of Study pre-signing meeting, at which the committee discusses: courses to be included on the POS, the student's research focus, final document format (creative component or thesis for M.S., traditional monograph or three article dissertation for Ph.D.), the student's timeline, and other relevant information.
-The student should provide a draft (printerfriendly) copy of the POS and a summary of his/her research plans to the committee members prior to this meeting.
-Once the committee approves of the plan, the POS form is electronically circulated for approval by all committee members.
-Any change in the POS must receive prior approval by all members of the student's research committee.
-Students should consult closely with their committee on all phases of their research project or program.
+Students must convene a Plan of Study pre-signing meeting, at which the committee discusses: courses to be included on the Program of Study, the student's research focus, final document format (creative component or thesis for M.S., traditional monograph or three article dissertation for Ph.D.), the student's timeline, and other relevant information.
+The student should provide a draft (printer-friendly) copy of the Program of Study and a summary of his/her research plans to the committee members prior to this meeting.
+The student should electronically circulate the Departmental Plan of Study Committee Meeting form immediately after the meeting for the student and all committee members to sign (geog.okstate.edu/images/DOCS/Forms/Plan\of\Study\Committee\Meeting\form.pdf).